Marketing and Copywriting are subjective fields.

 We know when our work is lacking or lazy, just like we know when we are particularly proud of it too.
-Be 100% certain and confident in your presentation before going to the client, so that you present the best face to them.
+Be 100% certain and confident in your presentation before going to the client, so that you present your best face to them.

 (3) Bring a team member as back-up

 It can be quite intimidating when it's just you in front of a board of judgemental clients waiting for your work.

-(4) It's all in the sales pitch
+(4) It's all in the 'pitch'

-Guide them through each execution and pitch it to them, including your thought process and how you arrived at the final product.
+Guide them through each execution and explain it to them, including your thought process and how you arrived at the final product.
 Most clients don't specialise in content and marketing, so it's up to you to show them why it's the best solution for them.

-(5) Create a few different versions, where possible.
+(5) Create a few different versions, where possible

 This will mean that they can see how you've approached the execution, and can then interpret the differences, while choosing their favourite elements of each.
-This keeps you in control, because you can guide them far better with a few, than with only one.
+This keeps you in control, because you can guide them far better with a few options, than with only one.
 Obviously, don't go overboard, as too much choice can over complicate the process and make it more difficult for you to manage the client in the end; but three options is generally a good number.

 (6) Give them time to consider

 As I said, it's subjective.
 Allow them to digest your creative, take it away and ponder it, gather different opinions and come back to you.
-You may also want to leave the room and let them talk amongst themselves or mull it over, without worrying they will offend you.
+If you're present, you may also want to leave the room and let them talk amongst themselves or mull it over, without worrying they will offend you.
 It will produce far purer evaluations which will help you meet their expectations better.

 (7) Take their feedback on board

 After all, whether they're a paying client, a colleague or a friend, you must always act professional.
-Sure, you may be a trained artist, writer or marketer with years of experience and many qualifications, but in the end, you are presenting to them and you need to be respectful of their opinions and advice.
+Sure, you may be a trained artist, freelance copywriter ormarketer with years of experience and many qualifications, but in the end, you are presenting to them and you need to be respectful of their opinions and advice.

 (8) Stand your ground

-As mentioned above, you have a natural gut instinct about your work, so while you can take comments, know when to defend your idea and professionally explain why the way you've done it is best.
+As mentioned above, you have a natural instinct; so while you can take comments, know when to defend your idea and professionally explain why the way you've done it is best.
 This is quite an advanced skill, and worth honing.

 (9) Accepting that the first draft will never be the final